-Rockwell Automation to take the lead in developing Industry 4.0 ecosystem allowing Indian manufacturers to collaborate and compete globally
+Rockwell Automation to lead in developing Industry 4.0 ecosystem allowing Indian manufacturers to collaborate,compete globally

-India needs a major shift towards Industry 4.0 technologies (particularly industrial automation & artificial intelligence) to be able to triple its combined factory output in gross value added (GVA) terms to $1 trillion by 2025, said industry leaders who had gathered at the ‘Rockwell Automation on the Move’ 2019 (RAOTM) conference.
+The recent ‘Rockwell Automation on the Move’ 2019 (RAOTM) conference has witnessed the presence of many industry leaders,and they expressed that India needs a major shift towards Industry 4.0 technologies (particularly industrial automation & artificial intelligence) which enables the nation to triple its combined factory output in gross value added (GVA) terms to $1 trillion by 2025.

-Acknowledging that the ambitious target needs a concerted effort from across the industry, Rockwell Automation is taking the lead by further expanding its Partner Network in India to allow local manufacturers access to a collaborative network of companies mutually focused on developing, implementing and supporting best-in-class manufacturing solutions across industry verticals.
+Rockwell Automation with the concerted effort from across the industry is taking the lead by further expanding its Partner Network in India to allow local manufacturers access to a collaborative network of companies, mutually focused on developing, implementing and supporting best-in-class manufacturing solutions across industry verticals.

 Industry 4.0 Ecosystem

-Dilip Sawhney, Managing Director, Rockwell Automation India, said, “We want to take the lead in building India’s first industry 4.0 ecosystem of partner companies that will create solutions for The Connected Enterprise that can analyze machine conditions in advance to avoid breakdowns and enhance productivity but also improve on quality and compliance parameters.”
+Dilip Sawhney, Managing Director, Rockwell Automation India,stated that they want to take the lead in building India’s first industry 4.0 ecosystem of partner companies that will create solutions for The Connected Enterprise that can analyze machine conditions in advance to avoid breakdowns and enhance productivity but also improve on quality and compliance parameters.”